Tuesday, 28 April 2015

 METHOD :

 Beat the yogurt and pour onto the mutton.
+Add all of the other ingredients, fold in well.
 Mix the whole thing nicely.
-Keep refrigerated overnight in an airtight container.
-Take out at least one hour before cooking.
+Keep aside for 2 hours.

-Heat a wok properly on the gas top.
-Once heated, pour the marinated mutton along with all the marinade.
+Heat a pressure cooker on the gas top.
+Once heated, pour the marinated mutton along with the marinade.

 Stir for 3-4 minutes at high heat.
-Lower the heat to minimum and cover the wok.
+Lower the heat and close tight the lid.
+Pressure cook at low heat until one whistle.

-Transfer to a serving bowl and serve with flat breads or flavoured rice varieties!!
+Transfer to a serving bowl, serve with choice of bread or fried rice!

 GRILLED PANEER